regexpressyourself/PracticeBuddy/README.md

 ### Development Environment

-To run Git Flow in development mode, you will need to run the `start` script declared in `package.json`.
+To run Practice Buddy in development mode, you will need to run the `start` script declared in `package.json`.

 #### Using NPM